Lorbru/FSTforLatex/README.md

 The aim of this project is to build a pipeline which allow people to generate their LaTeX sentences from speech.

-The pipeline is composed of an Automatic Speech Recongition model (whisper ASR model from OpenAI) and a Weighted Finite State Transducer architecture (pynini, OpenFST) which allow the conversion of a natural language speaking into a valid code structure for LaTeX compilation and rendering.
+The pipeline is composed of an Automatic Speech Recognition model (whisper ASR model from OpenAI) and a Weighted Finite State Transducer architecture (pynini, OpenFST) which allow the conversion of a natural language speaking into a valid code structure for LaTeX compilation and rendering.

-*Local test :*

-1. Run ```pip install -r requirement.txt```

-2. Run ```streamlit run streamlit_app.py```

 ## Exemples (Seq2Tex_fr)

-Some examples of transcriptions for short math expressions (```python main.py```)

 ```
 "la somme pour i égal un à n de u indice i"